adyen-examples/build-your-own-payments-integration-adyen/MODULE_0.md

 We will be *intentionally* using an older version of the library and web components and work towards upgrading later on in the modules.

 * The Java V18 library (see `build.gradle`).
-* The adyen-web version 5.23.1 (see `layout.html`).
+* The adyen-web version 5.23.0 (see `layout.html`).

 ## Your job :

 1. Prepare your backend to receive the `CreateCheckoutSessionRequest` and return the `CreateCheckoutSessionResponse`.
     * In `CheckoutResource.java`, build a valid sessions request based on the information you have collected from the client-side.
         * You will need to set the return URL.
-We expect something of the format ".../redirect?orderRef=orderRef" (or equivalent)
+We expect something of the format `${baseURL}/redirect?orderRef=orderRef` in our implementation.
+See [the documentation](https://docs.adyen.com/online-payments/build-your-integration/?platform=Web&integration=Drop-in&version=5.53.2#create-payment-session) for more information.
           * The amount is set statically by you in the server side, for simplicity's sake.
 In a real scenario, they would come from your database.
         * The `applicationProperty` object contains useful information like your Merchant Account.
         * Make sure that your request contain an idempotency key.